Western lowland gorilla

 Timber is a major export in Central Africa.
 Vast areas of rainforest in the western lowland gorilla's habitat in the Congo Basin have been destroyed or leased out to European and Asian logging companies.

 The increase in timber extraction and the opening of once remote forest areas, together with the easy transport provided by logging vehicles to distant markets, have also facilitated the bushmeat trade.
+The expansion of agriculture also poses a threat, particularly the growth in oil palm plantations.

 Central Africa, the home of western lowland gorillas, has been dramatically affected by Ebola hemorrhagic fever.
 Some scientists estimate that Ebola has killed about one-third of the wild gorilla population here, mainly western lowland gorillas.
 Evidence suggests that the virus may still be moving through the Congo Basin, placing a large gorilla population at risk.